-- a. use 15-day durations for the challenge and rebuttal phases, as described in the BEAD Challenge Process Policy Notice; - b. the challenge process will span approximately 70 days; and, - c. incorporate a Fixed Wireless Modification.
+- a. use 21-day durations for the challenge and rebuttal phases, as described in the BEAD Challenge Process Policy Notice; and - b. the challenge process will span approximately 70 days.

 Modifications to Reflect Data Not Present in the National Broadband Map (Requirement 1.4.2)